Div99/XQL/offline/README.md

 ### Reproduction

-For reproducing our experiments, please run the scripts in the reproduce folder for the settings we use for each environment.
+For reproducing our experiments, please run the scripts in the [reproduce](reproduce) folder for the settings we use for each environment.

+###
+This code was borrowed from IQL (Kostrikov et al 2021).
+You can find their original codebase [here](https://github.com/ikostrikov/implicit_q_learning).